RaoufEdabbar/PI3GLJEE/README.md

 1- check this workflow please, we will use it as we are working on this project : https://guides.github.com/introduction/flow/

-2- after the installation of the project, create new branch of each feature:
+2- after the installation of the project, create new branch for each feature:

     as an example: manage category,